transp-or/oasis/README.md

 ## Tutorial

-An example of how to run the simulator is provided in the ``demo`` notebook.
+An example of how to run the simulator is provided in the ``demo`` notebooks.
 Your main function should be added in the ``runner`` script, which you can run by typing the following command:
 ``python runner.py``

 ## Citation